vytautasmatukynas/Employee-Management-REST-API-Java-Spring/README.md

 ### Employee Management REST API

 Simple back-end API for `Employee Management Application`.
-Link to test REST API: [TEST LINK](https://employee-api-test-bfoj.onrender.com/swagger-ui/index.html)
+Link to test REST API (deployed on free service, so have to wait for 1-5min. to start): [TEST LINK](https://employee-api-test-bfoj.onrender.com/swagger-ui/index.html)

 API has all CRUD operations: